fedora-infra/sqlalchemy-helpers/README.md

 Those projects are great, but we also have apps that are not based on Flask and that would benefit from the features provided by sqlalchemy-helpers.

+- Is it used?

+Quite a few applications among the Fedora Infrastructure applications use this library to avoid code duplication.
+It is unlikely that we'll drop it, unless we drop SQLAlchemy itself, or Python.
+Which is even more unlikely.